Sitecore/jss/docs/data/routes/docs/fundamentals/troubleshooting/debug-logging/en.md

 DEBUG=sitecore-jss:*
 ```

-Or be selective and show for example only HTTP logs.
+Or be selective and show for example only layout service logs.

 ```
-DEBUG=sitecore-jss:http
+DEBUG=sitecore-jss:layout
 ```

-Or show all _but_ HTTP logs (`-` prefix will exclude).
+Or show all _but_ layout service logs (`-` prefix will exclude).

 ```
-DEBUG=sitecore-jss:*,-sitecore-jss:http
+DEBUG=sitecore-jss:*,-sitecore-jss:layout
 ```

 > To learn more about the `DEBUG` syntax, see [debug](https://www.npmjs.com/package/debug#wildcards).